muhammad-anas35/Mini_Projects/README.md

  - This is for to **Rename** the bulk of Images etc.

 # Running code
-For Running you have to dawload some librariesof Python.
+For Running you have to dawnload some librariesof Python.

 ```Python
         pip install qrcode